 17Hundred90 Inn & Restaurant | 307 E President Street, Savannah, GA 31401

-There are two (or three, depending on the source) ghosts that are said to roam the grounds.
+There are two (or three, depending on the source) ghosts who supposedly roam the grounds.
 Two are friendly and the other — not so much.

-The friendliest ghost is named Thaddeus, and he supposedly leaves pennies lying around in the restaurant and tavern for guests to pick up.
+Thaddeus is the name of the friendliest ghost.
+He leaves pennies lying around in the restaurant and tavern for guests to pick up.
 I like any ghost who’ll pay me to be his friend!

 But the most famous spirit of all is the ghost of Anna…